nodairyco/nodairyco/README.md

 - 👀 I’m interested in prog
 - 🌱 I’m currently learning progging
 - 💞️ I’m looking to collaborate on prog
-- 📫 How to reach me dc @ nodariy.co
+- 📫 How to reach me dc @ nodairy.co

 <!---
 nodairyco/nodairyco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.